jsandrea/serverless-systems-manager/README.md

 # Serverless Systems Manager
-This is a serverless plugin that will help you creating the necesary resources for AWS Systems Manager.
+This is a serverless plugin that will help you creating the necessary resources for AWS Systems Manager.

 ## Requierement